-- 1. Large vessel disease, which may be classified as: - Cardioembolism often a result of atrial fibrillation or left ventricular damage after myocardial infarction. - Atherosclerosis causes a progressive narrowing of the blood vessel through deposit of plaque on the arterial wall. - 2.
-Small vessel disease, known as lacunar infarct, is thought to be the result of occlusion of single, small perforating arteries, located deep in the subcortical areas of the brain.
-Hypertension is thought to be a major risk factor associated with lacunar infarcts. - 3.
-Cryptogenic strokes are strokes with no identified cause or etiology.
+- 1. Large vessel disease, which may be classified as: - Cardioembolism often a result of atrial fibrillation or left ventricular damage after myocardial infarction. - Atherosclerosis causes a progressive narrowing of the blood vessel through deposit of plaque on the arterial wall. - Small vessel disease, known as lacunar infarct, is thought to be the result of occlusion of single, small perforating arteries, located deep in the subcortical areas of the brain.
+Hypertension is thought to be a major risk factor associated with lacunar infarcts. - Cryptogenic strokes are strokes with no identified cause or etiology.
 The classic risk factors for stroke are usually absent in cryptogenic stroke patients.
-However, Ionita et al. (2005) reported that echocardiography studies in patients with cryptogenic stroke showed an increased incidence of Patent Foramen Ovale (PFO) in up to 45% of cases.
-Cryptogenic strokes are more commonly found in people below age 45 (Ionita et al., 2005).